google866650536d849124.html

 What Is A Fire Extinguisher?

 A fire extinguisher is a device designed to control or extinguish small fires.
-It is a pressurized container filled with an extinguishing agent such as water, foam, dry chemical, carbon dioxide, or halon.
-When activated, the fire extinguisher releases the agent onto the fire, either smothering it or interrupting the chemical reaction that sustains it.
-Fire extinguishers come in various types and sizes, each designed to combat specific types of fires.
-It is vital to have a fire extinguisher readily available in case of a fire emergency and to be trained in its proper use.
+It features a pressurized container filled with an extinguishing agent such as water, foam, dry chemicals, carbon dioxide, or halon.
+When activated, the extinguisher releases the agent onto the fire, either smothering it or interrupting the chemical reaction that sustains it.
+Fire extinguishers come in various types and sizes, each suited to handle specific types of fires.
+It is essential to have a fire extinguisher readily accessible during a fire emergency and to be trained in its proper use.

 What Are The Six Classes Of Fire?